 Why study Chemistry at Warwick?

 - Our Department of Chemistry is ranked in the UK’s top ten by all national league tables and its research activities are highly rated.
 In the 2014 Research Excellence Framework, 98% of our research was classed internationally excellent’ or ‘world leading’.
-All our degrees are accredited by the Royal Society of Chemistry, guaranteeing a syllabus with the correct breadth and level of coverage.
+Our MChem degrees are accredited by the Royal Society of Chemistry, guaranteeing a syllabus with the correct breadth and level of coverage.

 - Undergraduate teaching laboratories are equipped with state-of-the art instrumentation, and major investment has provided outstanding infrastructure for undergraduate study and research.
 This includes a High-Field NMR and Ion Cyclotron Centre, and a £24m interdisciplinary centre for Materials and Analytical Science.